Action Corps Weekly

 5. Express Scripts Quarterly Update

 6. MIA Update

-6. MIA Update: The Defense POW/MIA Accounting Agency announced the identification of remains of nine Americans who had been missing in action from World War II, Korea, and Vietnam.
-Returning home for burial with full military honors are:
+6. MIA Update: This week, the Defense POW/MIA Accounting Agency announced three new identifications.
+Returning home with full military honors are:

 As always, we want to hear your advocacy stories.
-To share your stories or photos with us, simply email them directly to firstname.lastname@example.org.
+Email the VFW to share your stories or photos with us.